Annex B: High Line Speed Inspection System (HLIS) - Beef

 Must be of sufficient size and readily accessible to an inspector's working position.

-The Shewhart inspection stand or allocated space shall conform with the space requirements of the presentation station, and also with the lighting standards required for final carcass inspection.
+The Shewhart inspection stand or allocated space shall have a minimum length of 92 cm (3 ft),and have lighting standards as noted above.
 It shall be positioned close enough to the carcass line (comfortable arm's length) to satisfy Occupational Safety and Health (OSH) requirements and so the evaluator may manipulate the carcass if necessary.
-It shall be located directly after the process step(s) it evaluates and prior to any further alteration to the product.
+The station shall be located directly after the process step(s) it evaluates and prior to any further alteration to the product.
 This provides for effective evaluation of the process step and a timely response interval when corrective actions are required.
 A sanitizer is not required if trimming is not performed.
-Beef operators shall provide 3 Shewhart test stations.
-Two stations shall evaluate hide removal.
-These shall be located so they can evaluate the hind (rump/bung) and front (shank/brisket) quarters after hide removal and prior to the pre-evisceration wash if it exists.
-The third station shall evaluate the evisceration procedure.
+Operators shall provide properly designed and/or enough Shewhart testing stations to evaluate the entire carcass for the hide removal and evisceration procedure.
+The use of mirrors of the proper size and orientation and / or stations that are adjustable are options to consider to achieve the outcome.
+It is recommended that two stations evaluate hide removal.
+These will be located so they can evaluate the hind (rump/bung) and front (shank/brisket) quarters after hide removal and prior to the pre-evisceration wash if it exists.
+At least another station shall evaluate the evisceration procedure.

-The requirement for the beef viscera inspection station is 2.44 metres (8 ft) per inspector.
+- The requirement for the beef viscera inspection station is 2.44 metres (8 feet) per inspector.

-The inside/outside carcass inspection platform shall be large enough to accommodate 2 persons, shall preferably be adjustable, shall be designed and equipped with safety devices ensuring OSH requirements are met, and shall allow for quick exit.
-The platform shall be located opposite to the mirror prior to or after the splitting saw and in a position such that the carcass inspector can easily view the viscera table and communicate with the viscera inspector.
+- The inside/outside carcass inspection platform shall be located opposite to the mirror prior to or after the splitting saw and in a position such that the carcass inspector can easily view the viscera table and communicate with the viscera inspector.
 Alternatively, the operator may develop and implement a program, approved by the CFIA, to control the viscera associated with any carcass held at the inside/outside carcass inspection station.
-Each platform is to be equipped with a sanitizer, sink, soap, and towels.
-The sink shall be installed on the outside of the platform, not inside.
-The platform shall be a minimum of 0.75 metres (2.5 ft) wide and 1.83 metres (6 ft) long with the lengthwise dimension running parallel to the moving chain.
-Unhampered access to and from the platform shall be provided.

 - Carcass rework holding capacity